In Texas, one of the most prevalent insects is the bee. In Texas, we remove several different types of bees that range from:

 Preventing and Removing Different Types of Bees

-If your home is experiencing a bee infestation, don’t wait to get in touch with a professional.
+If your home is experiencing a bee infestation, don’t wait to contact a professional.
 Bees can be very aggressive creatures and can pose a danger to you and your family if left alone.